madiistvan/ml_ops/reports/README.md

 >
 > Answer:

 --- We created [docker](https://github.com/madiistvan/ml_ops/blob/report/dockerfiles/train_model.dockerfile) files for the functionality we wanted to deploy to the cloud.
 In our case that means we had two docker files one for running training a new model and one for deploying rained models to the cloud.
-We did not run images manually as theye were built with Cloud Build and stored in Container Artifactory, and the training job was ran with Vertex Ai. (the commands to run can be found in the workflow) ---
+We did not run images manually as theye were built with Cloud Build and stored in Container Registry, and the training job was ran with Vertex Ai. (the commands to run can be found in the workflow) ---

 ### Question 16